SwaroopSRP/drizzle-site/README.md

 # Considerations
-- This is a desktop-optimized site, and therefore meant **to be viewed in PC only**.
+- This is a desktop-optimized site, and therefore meant <b>to be viewed in PC only</b>.
 This hasn't been made responsive.
 - Inspired by: Dior Website
 - Made while learning Web Dev, a lot of features thus, will be implemented later.
 - Images have been randomly picked from the Internet.
 I apologise for this, and this is for education purposes only.